Here is a list of resources for Pit Bull Terrier advocates.

 - Pit Bull Bans: The State of Breed-Specific Legislation by Dana M. Campbell (PDF 105 KB)

-A look into the history of breed discriminatory legislation practices
+A look into the history of breed-specific legislation practices

 - The Fiscal Impact of Breed Discriminatory Laws at the Dawn of Doggy DNA by Katie Barnett, Ledy VanKavage, Esq. and Lauren Gallagher (PDF 1.7 MB)

-A discussion on how DNA impacts breed discriminatory legislation
+A discussion on how DNA impacts breed-specific legislation

 - Aggression and Dogs (PDF 197 KB)